-- O What assessment did I (or others) undertake? - o How did I (or others) decide upon this? - Upon reflection could the assessment have been conducted in a more effective manner? - O What was the outcome of the assessment? - o How did the assessment guide the opinions that I (or others) made? - O What was the formulation? - o Was the formulation communicated to the Service User? - Output Description of the second of the s
+- O What assessment did I (or others) undertake? - o How did I (or others) decide upon this? - Upon reflection could the assessment have been conducted in a more effective manner? - O What was the outcome of the assessment? - o How did the assessment guide the opinions that I (or others) made? - o What was the formulation? - o Was the formulation communicated to the Service User? - O Upon reflection would I add to or edit the formulation?